makrai/notes/kossaifi1901-sewa-db-audio-vis-emo-senti.md

 ### 4.3.2 Estimation of valence, arousal and liking/disliking

 * The setting of our baseline experiment allows us to
-  * investigate the effect of audio, video and the fusion of both on the
+  * investigate the effect of audio, video and the fusion of both
-  * separate the effect of culture on the results
+  * separate the effect of culture
   * infer the human-level-performance of recognizing the levels of valence and arousal displayed by a subject given each type of information
-    * .
-As annotations were performed separately but by the same annotators on the audio, video and audio-video feeds respectively
+    * As annotations were performed separately but by the same annotators on the audio, video and audio-video feeds respectively
-  * Results are reported in term of CORR/CORR in Table 12/11 In all cases, we report results when training with annotations and features obtained using either exclusively audio, video or audio-video
+  * Results are reported in term of CORR/CCC in Table 12/11
+    * In all cases, we report results when training with annotations and features obtained using either exclusively audio, video or audio-video
 * for valence, we obtained better results on annotation obtained using exclusively video
   * slightly lower when using labels obtained by annotating audio-video, while
   * the worst results were obtained on the labels collected from audio only
-  * in line with the recent finding by psychologists that valence is much better estimated from video imagery than from audio only, while
+  * in line with the recent finding by psychologists that valence is much better estimated from video imagery than from audio only,
-    * arousal is much better predicted from audio than from video [86], [87] As expected, using a fusion of audiovideo features increases the results, while audio features are the least helpful, supporting the theory that the face and its deformation is the main medium of communication between humans when it comes to emotions
+    * arousal is much better predicted from audio than from video [86], [87]
+    * As expected, a fusion of audio-video features increases the results, while audio features are the least helpful, supporting the theory that the face and its deformation is the main medium of communication between humans when it comes to emotions
 * models
   * performances of different regression models vary from each other
-  * overall, SVM performs better than RF which in turn outperforms LSTM hE, in the experiments on audio features, while
+  * overall, SVM performs better than RF which in turn outperforms LSTM
+  * hE, in the experiments on audio features, while
-    * Support Vector Machine for Regression (SVR) and Random Forest (RF) are expected to perform well for arousal and valence prediction, LSTM-RNNs noticeably outperform them for liking/disliking prediction.
-For
+    * Support Vector Machine for Regression (SVR) and Random Forest (RF) are expected to perform well for arousal and valence prediction, LSTM-RNNs noticeably outperform them for liking/disliking prediction
     * eg while the average CCC of liking prediction based on audio features and A+V annotations is 0.194 and 0.087 by SVR and RF, respectively, a CCC of 0.254 is achieved with LSTM
 * audio/video -> valence/arousal/liking
   * audio features: in most cases, arousal is better predicted than valence,
     * conforms repeated findings in the literature [66], [67], [68]